mila-iqia/digit-detection/README.md

 To change the data directories, you can modify the`train_on_helios.sh` script.
 To change configurations during training, use the `config/base_config.yml` file.
 This contains tuneable options that can be useful.
+To use skopt bayesian hyperparameter optimisation use the `config/skopt_base_config.yml` file.

 To modify the models used, modify the appropriate model declaration in `trainer/trainer.py`.
 Currently, VGG and Resnet as well as simple